indaviande/docsify/docs/README.md

 # [Independants.co](independants.co/) - Base de Connaissance

-===

 ## Before Starting

-- This project has been developped using Docsify, NetlifyCMS.
+- This project has been developped using Docsify, NetlifyCMS by [DoubleCat Studio](https://double.cat/).

 ## Getting Started